kosli-dev/cli/docs.kosli.com/content/getting_started/part_2_environments.md

 {{<figure src="/images/save-env.png" alt="Save Environment" width="650">}}

 After the new environment is created you'll be redirected to its page - with "No events have been found for [...]" message.
-Once you start reporting your actual runtime environment to Kosli you'll see all the events (like which artifacts started or stopped running) listed on that page.
+Once you start reporting your actual runtime environment to Kosli you'll see all the events (such as which artifacts started or stopped running) listed on that page.

 To see the list of all your environments, just click on the "Environments" again